private-attribution/ipa/in-market-test/v2/README.md

 On AWS, we use c6id.8xlarge with the Amazon Linux 2023 AMI.

 The host needs SSH access (from you, if you want to limit the IP range), and HTTPS access from the internet (e.g., port 443 needs to be open.)
 No other ports need to be opened.

+It will also be useful to make sure that your security settings allow for ICMP on all IPs that we can test the ping between each helper.

 ### SSH access